-But that’s the internet, where everyone’s nasty to each other.
-What about in real life, when Fudds show up and preen at your family reunion, your deer camp, or your office picnic?
+But that’s the internet.
+A place where most people are nasty to each other.
+What about in real life?
+When Fudds show up and preen at Thanksgiving, your family reunion, your deer camp, or your office picnic, what do you do?

-It’s not polite or prudent to tell Uncle Phineas from Connecticut, or your boss’s wife, to “Suck-start a Kel-Tec, you wretched America-hating quisling.”
-More important, it alienates a potential ally from defending the RKBA.
+It’s not polite or particularly prudent to tell Uncle Phineas from Connecticut, or your boss’s wife, to “suck-start a KelTec, you wretched America-hating quisling.”
+More important, it also alienates a potential ally from defending the RKBA.

 Is there a more productive way to engage with Fudds in social situations?
-There has to be, and lured out of ten years of blogging retirement by TTAG’s Summer Content Contest, I’d like to suggest one conversational tack you could take when confronted by a rampant Fuddus Domesticus…or even a Fuddus Europeanus or other more exotic species.
+There has to be, and I’d like to suggest one conversational tack you could take when confronted by a rampant, raging Fuddus Domesticus…or even an exotic Fuddus Europeanus or other more arcane species.

-His quail-hunting shotgun was over-and-under; he never saw a need for more capacity or complexity than that.
-When I showed him the first gun I bought with my own money—a Colt Trooper— I can’t help but think he was a little unimpressed by that newfangled double-action business.
+His quail hunting shotgun was over/under.
+He never saw a need for more capacity or complexity than that.
+When I showed him the first gun I bought with my own money—a Colt Trooper— I can’t help but think he was a little unimpressed by all of that newfangled double-action business.

-Since then I’ve moderated somewhat.
+Since then I’ve branched out somewhat.
 The scar on my thumb from a couple of bad GLOCK experiences has almost faded, and I now own a polymer-framed pistol I shoot well enough to defend the house with.
-It’s fine; just not much emotional investment in it.
+It’s fine, just not much emotional investment in it.
 I still seek out nicely crafted functional art in steel and walnut, even if I can never quite afford it and have to compromise.